Do you struggle with having to come up with healthy and quick meal ideas, day after day?

 Nutrition information is everywhere.
 On the Internet, on your TV, coming from well-meaning friends and family.
 And often one expert conflicts with another.
 So why work with me?

 In addition to my cardiac experience, I’m a registered dietitian.
-Unlike the sea of health coaches, nutritionists, and other pseudo-health professionals out there, I’m a regulated health professional.
+That means that unlike the sea of health coaches, nutrition consultants, and other pseudo-health professionals out there, I’m a regulated health professional.
 National guidelines for management of diabetes, obesity, and heart disease recommend working with a registered dietitian.

 Dietitians have met strict education requirements and are governed by professional standards, including: